Yihuai-Xu/Yihuai-Xu.github.io/index.md

 ## News

 - **[Jul.
-2025]** The paper titled 'Hyper adversarial tuning for boosting adversarial robustness of pretrained large vision transformers' has been accepted by Pattern Recognition 2026.
+2025]** The paper titled 'Hyper adversarial tuning for boosting adversarial robustness of pretrained large vision transformers' has been accepted by **Pattern Recognition 2026**.
 - **[Jan.
-2025]** The paper titled 'Training-free LLM-generated Text Detection by Mining Token Probability Sequences' has been accepted by ICLR 2025.
+2025]** The paper titled 'Training-free LLM-generated Text Detection by Mining Token Probability Sequences' has been accepted by **ICLR 2025**.

 {% include_relative _includes/publications.md %}